t87912/DevOps/README.md

 **8. The master will now start up**

+**9. You will see zip files named 'Agent1', 'Agent2' e.t.c, distribute these zip files to the people you want to run the agents.**

 **(FOR LATER): once all the agents have booted up, open up a terminal (ctrl + alt + t) and type in:** sudo puppet cert sign --all

+# Instructions for the people setting up the Agents:

+**1. The person setting up the master will have sent you a zip file called 'AgentN', unzip it**

+**2. Double click on the runVagrant.bat file**

+**3. Tell the master when Ubuntu has booted up so they can sign the certificates**

 # For the programmers: